 St Matthew’s Church of England Primary School is a Voluntary Aided School and as such, the governing body are the admissions authority and responsible for the admissions policy.
 At St Matthew’s we seek to serve the needs of children who are members of the Anglican Church and also the primary educational requirements of the community in general by providing education of the highest quality within the context of Christian belief and practice.
-The permitted number of admissions into our Foundation Stage class each year is 30.
+The permitted number of admissions into our Reception class from September 2017 is 60 pupils; in Key Stage 1 and Key Stage 2 classes the permitted number of admissions is 30 pupils.
 Parents may apply for their child to join St Matthew’s in line with the relevant Admissions Policy via the Local Authority (LA) and will be informed by the LA should their application be successful.

 To view our admissions policy please click here.